 Director, Practice and Continuing Education Division

-A native of North Carolina, Amanda graduated from Appalachian State University and completed her dietetic internship and master’s degree at Rush University Medical Center.
-Amanda is the program director of the Coordinated Master’s Program at The University of North Carolina at Chapel Hill and a clinical assistant professor.
-Amanda teaches several classes within the MPH/RD Program and co-chairs the MPH Academic Committee.
+A native of North Carolina, Amanda is the program director of the Future Education Model – Graduate Program at The University of North Carolina at Chapel Hill and an associate professor.
+Amanda teaches several classes within the Nutrition and Dietetics Program and co-chairs the MPH Academic Committee.
 She is also the chair of the PACE Division within the Department of Nutrition, a division focusing on practice, advancement and continuing education.
+Additionally, Amanda is a site visitor for the Accreditation Council for Education in Nutrition and Dietetics.
 Her areas of interest are dietetic education, aging, dementia care, interprofessional education, clinical nutrition and management.
-She enjoys being with family (which includes two cats and a very spoiled basset hound), walking, yoga and trying new restaurants with friends.

 Beth Jenks, MS, RD, LDN

-Assistant Program Director, Master of Public Health (MPH) in Nutrition
+Assistant Program Director, Master of Public Health (MPH)/Nutrition and Dietetics Program

 Administrative Manager of the Practice and Continuing Education (PACE) Division